IST263/fall2019m004/docs/projects/group-project.md

 - Research an advanced topic,
 - Create a one or two page website and
-- Give a 10 minute presentation to your peers in class.
+- Give a 15 minute presentation to your peers in class.

 A list of advanced topics will be announced in class during week 10.
-Each group will have the opportunity to pick their topic of interest via a random lottery.
+Each group will have the opportunity to pick their topic of interest via a random lottery on Week 11.
 You have the freedom to come up with your own topic.
-In such instances the topic will have to be approved by the instructor.
+In such instances the topic will have to be discussed with and approved by the instructor.

 Each group will get their own GitHub repo/folder to facilitate collaboration.
 You will be submitting your project work via this repo/folder.